rayhog/aviator-jekyll-template/_api/sw_verison1.2.md

 content_markdown: >-
   Software versioning is used to categorize the unique states of software as it is developed and released.
 The version identifier might be a word, or a number, or inlcude both.
 For example, version 1.0 is often used to represent the initial release of a software product. <br>
   <br>
-  In Technopedia software versions are represented by three nodes:
+  In Technopedia software versions are represented by the following three nodes:

   * The software version node represents the software versions, which might be a child version of the major version or  version group.<br>